pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-exception-with-test.md

 Go to "Resource result;|||"

 #|en| So let's try to get rid of the exception.
 First, at the beginning of the method, create a conditional whose condition coincides with the condition for throwing an exception.
-Place all the remaining code in <code>else</code>.
+Place all the remaining code in `else`.

 Print: